Separating non-collective effects in d-Au collisions: Summary

 \section{Summary}

 In the current work, we have studied the d-Au collisions at 200 GeV using PYTHIA8/Angantyr.
 The model simulates d-Au collisions based on the interaction of wounded nucleons without assuming the formation of quark-gluon plasma.
+We have used a spatially constrained color reconnection, which performs color reconnection between neighboring dipoles from different sub-collisions within a certain spatial constraint.
+The Pythia8/Angantyr with the spatially constrained color reconnection provides a useful non-hydrodynamic baseline in d-Au collisions at RHIC energies.
+It provides a good description of multiplicity and reproduces the high-multiplicity tail reasonably well.
 It provides a better description of the pseudorapidity distribution of charged hadrons in the whole pseudorapidity interval than models like AMPT and HIJING.
-The newly introduced spatially constrained Color Reconnection mechanism was able to explain the enhancement of protons relative to the pions observed in the $p/\pi^+$ ratios.
-However, the individual yields still underpredict the data in central collisions.
+The Angantyr calculations of $p_T$ spectra of pions and protons agree well with experimental data in peripheral collisions but underpredict the data in central collisions.
+The model underpredicts the kaon spectra in all centralities.

-We have presented the data/MC from Angantyr as an alternative to the nuclear modification factor $R_{AA}$ to check the in-medium effects.
-The data/MC shows similar trends as $R_{AA}$ in the central Pb-Pb collisions at 2.76 TeV, which is universally accepted to form QGP.
+The data/MC from Angantyr follow similar trends as the nuclear modification factor $R_{AA}$ in Pb-Pb collisions at LHC energies.
 The trends like mid-$p_T$ peak and high-$p_T$ suppression were observed for all particles, similar to $R_{AA}$.
-Hence, we went ahead and checked it for d-Au system.
-We observed mid-$p_T$ enhancement for kaons and protons, which can be associated with baryons and strangeness enhancement, respectively.
+It can be used as a model-dependent observable to complement $R_{AA}$.
+It can be used as a reference where experimental data is unavailable.
+The data/MC in the d-Au collisions show similar trends as Pb-Pb collisions, like mid-$p_T$ enhancement of protons and kaons.
+However, it does not show any suppression at high-$p_T$.
 However, no high-$p_T$ suppression was observed.
-Furthermore, the data significantly underpredicts the thermal model result for a similar $N_{part}$.
-This suggests that a medium might be formed in the central d-Au collisions, but it is expected to be different from the perfect QGP observed in the central Pb-Pb collisions at LHC.
+Furthermore, the experimental data significantly underpredicts the thermal model result for a similar $N_{part}$.